digital-unit-vi/FSB-Prototype-Factory/README.md

 #### Production Deployment
 For production deployment, ensure the build is complete and the code is merged into the main branch.
 The deployment process will follow the organization's defined CI/CD pipeline.

-## License
-This project is licensed under the terms defined by the organization.

 ## Workflow

 The development and deployment workflow for this project follows these steps: